RidamChaudhary/image-to-text-converter/README.md

-# image-to-text-converter
+# Image-to-Text
-Thi project will convert image to text
+This model converts the text written in images into text.